-Our bodies function optimally when the blood pH is in a very narrow range of 7.35 to 7.45 (for more on the pH scale, see the sidebar box on page 3).
+Our bodies function optimally when the blood pH is in a very narrow range of 7.35 to 7.45.
 When your blood moves out of this range, your body attempts to correct the imbalance by tapping its stores of neutralizing nutrients.
 Unfortunately, those nutrients are often taken from sources where they’re needed for other, equally important tasks.

 Your bones, for example, are especially susceptible to drops in pH level because they are rich in calcium.
 In an acidic environment, bone tissue dissolves into some of its basic mineral constituents (alkaline salts), which are used as neutralizing agents.
 This process not only destroys the bone, but it inhibits any attempts by your body to rebuild it.
 Some experts consider acidosis to be the true cause of osteoporosis.

 As the body becomes even more acidic, immunity and energy levels also suffer, and the production of adenosine triphosphate (ATP)—the body’s basic cellular fuel—is impaired.
 Collectively, these effects make you more vulnerable to illness and age-related disorders.

 Balance Through Diet